 in freezing temperatures and recovers from its roots in the spring.

 Heat tolerant: Somewhat.
-It prefers temperatures under 100°F.
+It does poorly in temperatures over 100°F.

 Drought tolerant: Yes.